llcleandro/jsonSchema_model/README.md

-This project is one simple test using HTTParty, JsonSchema and PageObject.
+# This project is one simple test using HTTParty, JsonSchema and PageObject.

+## JsonSchema Generation ##
+- You can use the site https://jsonschema.net for generete your JsonSchema.
+- Copy Json and paste in jsonschema.net, you can edit properties of Json alternating between optional and required.

 ## Mock.io ##
 - Online tool for testing REST APIs with real HTTP responses.